 8 Low Carb Keto Sushi Options (Order Guide & What To Avoid)

-A Japanese woman with bangs is wearing a white top and holding a plate containing keto sushi options in her left hand and in her right hand, she holds a black chopstick with a piece of low carb salmon sushi roll in front of a red background.
+In front of a red background, a Japanese woman with bangs wears a white top and holds a plate of sushi in her left hand, while holding a black chopstick with a piece of salmon sushi roll in her right hand.

-Sushi has an abundance of health benefits and tastes amazing but keto sushi options are hard to come by if you don’t know what to order.7
+Sushi has an abundance of health benefits and tastes amazing but keto sushi options are hard to come by if you don’t know what to order.1

-Since keto-approval depends on carb content, we’ll cover low-carb sushi options, outline a sushi order guide and what to avoid on the keto diet, then explain how to order low-carb sushi with certain fish, inserts, wraps, and sauces.
+Since keto-approval depends on carb content, we’ll cover sushi options that are low carb, outline a sushi order guide and what to avoid on the keto diet, then explain how to ordera low carb sushi with certain fish, inserts, wraps, and sauces.

-In addition to the 8 low-carb keto sushi options we’ve compiled, we’ll also give you several other Japanese keto options to choose from if you’d like to branch out from sushi.
+In addition to the 8 low-carb ketogenic sushi options we’ve compiled, we’ll also give you several other Japanese keto options to choose from if you’d like to branch out from sushi.

 One’s daily limit is usually just 20-50 grams of net carbs so it’s vital to pay attention to the nutrition labels of everything consumed.